-The Scottish Government relies on the data collected by the Scottish Agricultural College (SAC) to produce these statistics and therefore the quality of the SAC data collection impacts significantly on Scottish Government analysis.
+The Scottish Government relies on the data collected by the Scotland's Rural College (SRUC) to produce these statistics and therefore the quality of the SRUC data collection impacts significantly on Scottish Government analysis.

 The quality of information collected from each farm is very high, based on fully reconciled farm accounts.
 Data for each farm is also validated against a comprehensive set of quality assurance checks.
 Some information on non-cash items, such as input of family labour, is estimated.